mheere/vue-dropdown-advanced/README.md

 ```

 Note the `groupBy` property available on Radiobox items.
 Identical `groupBy` values will force a mutually exclusive group to be created, ie only a single radiobox can be 'checked' within a group.
 Hence in the example above we have two groups; one with groupBy marker 'A', the other with value 'B'.
-These could be any unique strings.
+These identifiers could be any unique string.

 ### Right placed Images
 Images placed on the right of the text are selectable and therefore can be 'listened' for.